StackVista/stackstate-docs/setup/agent/api-integration.md

 ## Overview

-The StackState API-Integration Agent allows you to run checks that connect to [Splunk](/stackpacks/integrations/splunk/splunk_stackpack.md) to retrieve metrics and events data.
+StackState Agent V1, also referred to as the API-Integration Agent, allows you to run checks that connect to [Splunk](/stackpacks/integrations/splunk/splunk_stackpack.md) to retrieve metrics and events data.
 All other integrations with

 The StackState API-Integration Agent is open source: [View the source code on GitHub](https://github.com/StackVista/sts-agent).